 The Candace Rogers Award Committee invites submissions for the 2017 Candace Rogers Award.
 This award is given annually at the ESS meeting to a graduate student for an outstanding paper on any current social issue.
 The paper should be in a style suitable for publication in a professional journal and should not exceed 35 double-spaced pages, including tables and references; papers over that length will not be considered.
 The paper may not be previously published or forthcoming in a professional journal.
 It may not be coauthored, and its author must be a graduate student at the time the paper is submitted.

-The award will be announced and presented at a special session at the annual meeting which will be in Boston, MA, March 17-20, 2016.
+The award will be announced and presented at a special session at the annual meeting which will be in Philadelphia, PA, February 23-26, 2017.
 The recipient must be an ESS member at the time the award is presented and is expected to be at the meeting to receive the award.
-Eligible students are encouraged to submit three hard copies or an electronic version of their paper postmarked by October 31, 2015 to the committee chair.
-No papers postmarked after this date will be accepted for any reason.
+Eligible students should submit an electronic version of their paper by October 31, 2016 to the committee chair.
+No papers submitted after this date will be accepted for any reason.